 - Add minced garlic and cook for 30 seconds until fragrant.
 Add flour to coat vegetables and cook for one minute more.

-- Deglaze the pan with wine scraping the bottom of the pan as you pour, and cook for 1 min.
+- Deglaze the pan with wine, scraping the bottom of the pan as you pour, and cook for 1 min.
 Stir in dried mustard, miso paste, and chicken broth.

 - Cover and cook on medium to medium-low heat.
 Cook until potatoes are softened and chicken is cooked through 15-20 mins.

 - Uncover and simmer another 5-10 min until thickened.
-Feel free to add extra broth if you need to thin out the stew to the desired consistency.
+Feel free to add extra broth if you need to thin the stew to the desired consistency.

 - Stir in cream, bacon (reserve a few for topping), and parsley, and cook another 1 min or until warmed through.
 Season with more salt and pepper if needed.